ericstrs/p2p/report.md

 # Secure Instant Point-to-Point Messaging

-This secure instant point-to-point (P2P) messaging tool is suited for two parties where it is assumed they share a passphrase.
-The password is used the tool to correctly encrypt and decrypted messages shared between them..
+This secure instant point-to-point (P2P) messaging tool is suited for two parties where it is assumed they share a password.
+The password is used the tool to correctly encrypt and decrypted messages shared between them.
 The assumption of a shared secret (password) between the two parties makes it so that the benefits of symmetric key cryptography can be utilized.
 In this case, each message during Internet transmission is encrypted using the advanced encryption standard (AES) with a 256-bit key.
 Taking a broad overview, the tool works as follows: establish a connection between both parties, prompt for a message, generate a new key to encrypt the message, transmit the message, and decrypt the message upon reception.

-The main function first checks if the user inputs a valid role and a port number.
+The main function first checks if the user inputs a valid role.
 The roles consist of server and client.
 The corresponding code goes as follows:

 ```
 func main() {
-  if len(os.Args) != 3 {
-    log.Println("Usage: ./p2p <role> <port>")
-    return
-  }
+  // omitted error handling
   role := os.Args[1]

+  host := "localhost"
-  port := os.Args[2]
+  port := "8080"

-  if role == "server" {
-    peer.Server(port)
-  } else if role == "client" {
+  if len(os.Args) > 2 {
-    peer.Client(port)
-  } else {
-    log.Println("Invalid role specified.
-Valid roles are either 'server' or 'client'.")
+    host = os.Args[2]
   }
+  if len(os.Args) > 3 {
+    port = os.Args[3]
   }

+  switch strings.ToLower(role) {
+  case "server":
+    peer.Server(host, port)
+  case "client":
+    peer.Client(host, port)
+  default:
+    // omitted error handling
+  }
+}
 ```

-Both the `peer.Server` and `peer.Client` function are reliant on a goroutine to concurrently run the `handleMessages` function to keep receiving messages from the client:
+Functions `peer.Server` and `peer.Client` are reliant upon on a goroutine to concurrently run the `handleMessages` function to keep receiving messages from the client:

 ```
 func handleMessages(conn net.Conn, password []byte) {